collinsbigomba/Wifi/README.md

 ## AIRCRACK-NG
+## Objective
+- The goal is to learn how to attack wifi and also learn the various ways how we can prevent ourselves from such attacks
+## Skills Obtained
+- Wifi Pentesting
+-
+## Tools
+- Aircrack-ng suite

 - Aircrack-ng is a comprehensive suite of tools designed for auditing wireless networks.
 It can be used to monitor, attack, test, and crack Wi-Fi networks, making it an essential tool for security professionals and ethical hackers.
 Here’s an overview of how to install and use Aircrack-ng on a Linux system
-## Objective
-## Skills Obtained
-## Tools

 ## Steps
 ## They are 4 steps you need to keep in mind
 ## Turning your adapter to monitor mode with airmon-ng